mmondics/ocpz-compliance-operator/README.md

     title: Restrict Automounting of Service Account Tokens
     ```

+    The YAML file for the compliance rule provides details about what the rule checks for, how to check for compliance manually, which compliance profiles include this rule, a rationale for why the rule exists, and more.

 ## Installing the Compliance Operator

 These instructions are taken from the official [Red Hat OpenShift documentation](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-installation.html#installing-compliance-operator-web-console_compliance-operator-installation).

-1. **In the OpenShift Container Platform web console, navigate to Operators → OperatorHub.**
+1. **In the OpenShift Container Platform web console menu, navigate to Operators → OperatorHub.**
 1. **Search for the Compliance Operator, click its tile, then click Install.**

     ![operatorhub-search](./images/operatorhub-search.png)